Backyard Landscaping Ideas: 6 Ways to Update Your Backyard

 3) Build a Pool or Spa

 There are three main options for installing a pool in your backyard.
 Typically most pool builders will offer a concrete, vinyl liner, or fiberglass option to customers.
 Depending on what type of pool you choose to install will be the ultimate factor on how much the project will cost you.
-The approximate cost of installing a pool in your backyard can range from $10,000 to over $100,000.
+The approximate cost of installing a pool can range from $10,000 to over $100,000.

 Cost Tiers for Pools: